redbrick/static-site/source/help/exams/helpdesk-test-2014-agm/index.md

 ## SUPER LOL BONUS ROUND
 1. What is the best pizza topping?
 2. What is the worst pizza topping?
-3. Why is anyone who answers “pineapple” to question one the worst person in the world?
+3. Why is anyone who answers "pineapple" to question one the worst person in the world?
 4. Fructus has just gotten the gift of a kazoo what do you now do?
 5. Do you think that Helpdesk will be a fun and rewarding experience?
 (Yes/No)
 6. If you answered yes to the last question, write the name of your mental disorder and give us an idea of how severe it is.